Our Work

 Mara De Giusti Bordignon

-Mara De Giusti Bordignon is a 2nd year PhD student in the Faculty of Education, Field of Critical Policy, Equity and Leadership Studies (CPELS), at Western University, under the supervision of Dr. Melody Viczko.
+Mara De Giusti Bordignon is a PhD candidate in the Faculty of Education, Field of Critical Policy, Equity and Leadership Studies (CPELS), at Western University, under the supervision of Dr. Melody Viczko.
 Her research focus is on open education and policy within the Canadian postsecondary context.
 Mara was born in Northern Italy and is of Friulano descent.
 She immigrated to Canada as a child and grew up in York region.
 She attended York University for an undergraduate science degree in Environmental Studies and then gained a graduate masters degree in Information Studies from the University of Toronto.
 She has worked in various support, administrative, and faculty librarian positions in public, corporate, college, and university libraries in Ontario and the Middle East.
 In her lengthy career as an academic librarian, Mara specialized in teaching information and digital literacy.
 She developed an interest in academic scholarship and open access, especially around issues of ownership, rights, and equity.
 For Mara, life is nothing if not an adventure, so she decided to push herself out of her comfort zone to currently pursue her research interests.
 Mara has two grown children who are also in university and lives on a country property in Tottenham with her husband and a small flock of heritage chickens.

 Publications & Links